bartonhammond/meteor-slingshot/README.md

 ## Steps

 1. Add packages
-        a. accounts-password
+    * accounts-password
-        b. accounts-ui
+    * accounts-ui
-        c. edgee:slingshot
+    * edgee:slingshot

 2. Create AWS S3 bucket
-        a.
-Update bucket Permissions for Everyone for List
+    * Update bucket Permissions for Everyone for List
-        b.
-Use Security Details and save KeyID and AccessKey.
+    * Use Security Details and save KeyID and AccessKey.

 3. Update config.json with KeyID and AccessKey